Dr Katharine Hubbard

 Dr Hubbard is a National Teaching Fellow and Senior Fellow of the Higher Education Academy.
 She was awarded the Royal Society of Biology HE Bioscience Teacher of the Year (2016), and the Society for Experimental Biology's President's Medallist for the Education section (2017).

 Katharine's teaching is primarily focussed on cell and molecular biology, and plant sciences.
-She is a leader in the filed in laboratory based teaching, and places the development of student practical skills at the heart of her modules.
+She is a leader in the field in laboratory based teaching, and places the development of student practical skills at the heart of her modules.
 Specific modules Katharine teaches on are:

 - Cells and Organelles (1st year)

-- Professional and Research Skills (2nd year)
+- Cellular Regulation and Biotechnology (2nd year)

 - Independent Research Projects (3rd year)